your-rents/your-rents-services/your-rents-services-common-searchable/README.md

 filter.k.value
 ```

 where `k` is a key you can freely choose.
-For example:

 So the following CURL request will produce the same result as the previous one: